 “An understanding of risk factors, clinical signs and symptoms, and interpretation of screening laboratories ensures an efficient and accurate diagnosis of these common disorders,” the article concludes.
 “Regular communication between the primary care physician and the subspecialist is critical to optimize outcomes because the majority of patients with thyroid disorders will require long-term to lifelong medical therapy and/or surveillance.”

-In case you missed it earlier this week on Cornerstone, we highlighted three novel pilot projects under way by investigators who won awards from CHOP Research Institute’s Center for Pediatric Clinical Effectiveness (CPCE).
-The recipient of the CPCE’s Fall 2015 Pilot Grant Award was Nicolas Bamat, MD, and the two recipients of the Spring 2016 award were Sagori Mukhopadhyay, MD, MMSc, and David I. Chu, MD.
+In case you missed it earlier this week on Cornerstone, we highlighted three novel pilot projects under way by investigators who won awards from CHOP Research Institute’s Clinical Futures.
+The recipient of the Clinical Futures' Fall 2015 Pilot Grant Award was Nicolas Bamat, MD, and the two recipients of the Spring 2016 award were Sagori Mukhopadhyay, MD, MMSc, and David I. Chu, MD.